 IPs use similar amounts of profanity whether they are blocked or not.

-It’s clear that edits that we think of as spammy — high vulgarity, high reversions, blanking (removing pages) - are performed by blocked IPs and not blocked users.
+It’s clear that edits that we think of as spammy — high vulgarity, high reversions, blanking (removing pages) - are mainly made by IP and blocked IP users.
+Blocked users are sometimes higher in these regards, but in general are very similar to users.
 Blocked IPs also delete the least but add the most, think copy and pasting lots of random text.
 Special users suprisingly don’t appear on any extremes other than they are reverted the least.
-The vertical bars are the average of all users.
+As they edit the most, they generally pull the all user average (vertical bars) towards them.
+Finally, it seems that on average all user groups add content with positive sentiment.
+This suggests that people are generally positive and nice when talking to each other on talk pages.

 The large spike is from the 14th-17th of September 2012 and was the result of Yobot making 329,486 edits in 4 days, phew!